dot

 What is a verified carbon offset?

-If a carbon offset project has been verified, that means it’s proven to remove carbon emissions from the atmosphere.
-Each metric ton of emissions reduced is able to be claimed as a carbon credit.
+If a carbon offset project has been verified, that means it’s proven to avoid or remove carbon emissions from the atmosphere.
+Each metric tonne of emissions removed or avoided is able to be claimed as a carbon credit.
+Businesses buy carbon credits called Verified Carbon Units (VCUs) to mitigate their emissions.
+They calculate the greenhouse gasses created during their operations, then buy VCUs to offset the metric tons they created.

 Who can certify carbon credits?